Brightside2456/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The puts() just prints a string text to standard output Whiles the printf() prints a formatted string - the string can consist of variables and etc

+Whenever ypu want to assign a char to a var you always use single quotes not double